Reishi Mushroom

 48 advanced colorectal cancer patients.

 Reishi modestly increased NK cell counts and lymphocyte populations vs placebo.
-CRITICAL CONTEXT: cancer patients should NEVER replace evidence-based oncology with reishi; immune-modulating supplements during active treatment should be coordinated with oncologist.
+Critical context: cancer patients should never replace evidence-based oncology with reishi; immune-modulating supplements during active treatment should be coordinated with oncologist.
 Some immune supplements may interact with chemotherapy/immunotherapy.
 Reishi is at most adjunctive in supportive care.

 2